 Regarding funding, there are some surprising scholarship statistics.
 Namely, the fast food and soft drink industry provided $.5.5 million in scholarship funds.

-Each year these companies give students in the USA the following amount of money:
+Each year, these companies give students in the US the following amount of money:

-- $3 million are given by Coca Cola.
+- $3 million is given by Coca Cola

 - $1 million is given by KFC

-- $1 million is also given by Dr. Pepper.
+- $1 million is given by Dr. Pepper

 - $500 thousand is given by McDonald’s.

-These companies make $15 billion in profits combined.
-The amount they give away represents a tiny 0.3% of their profits.
+Combined, these companies make $15 billion in profits.
+Therefore, the amount they give away represents a tiny 0.3% of their profits.

 What percentage of students get a full ride scholarship?

-If you are a future college applicant hoping to get a full ride scholarship, we regret to inform you that the odds aren’t in your favour.
-It seems that only 0.2% of students got $25,000 or more in scholarships per year.
+If you are a future college applicant hoping to get a full ride scholarship, we regret to inform you that the odds aren’t in your favor.
+It seems that only 0.2% of students get $25,000 or more in scholarships per year.

-The aforementioned Mark Kantrowitz analyzed data from the 2015-16 National Postsecondary Student Aid Study (NPSAS) and found the following scholarship stats:
+The aforementioned Mark Kantrowitz analyzed the data from the 2015–16 National Postsecondary Student Aid Study (NPSAS) and found the following scholarship stats:

-- 1.5% of students in bachelor’s degree programs got enough scholarships and grants to cover 100% of the cost of attendance.
+- 1.5% of students in bachelor’s degree programs got enough grants and scholarships to cover 100% of the cost of attendance;

 - 2.7% received enough to cover 90% of attendance costs;